FAA2.D Referred Applications to FAA : 03 Refugee Resettlement Program (RRP) Referrals

 Referring refugees to FAA for any of the following when needed:

-Sending a copy of the application via fax or email to an FAA Refugee Office to register the application and to request an interview date.
+Sending a copy of the application via fax or email to an FAA Refugee Office to register the application and to request an interview.

 Ensuring that the refugee is aware of all available support services.